 Customers: How to use your EBT card at our markets:

-- Bring your EBT/Debit card to GrowRVA’s booth.
-It’s a small pink tent at the center of the market staffed by people wearing obnoxiously bright green soccer jerseys.
+- Bring your EBT/Debit card to GrowRVA’s booth at the center of the market next to the musicians.
 If you need help finding the tent, just ask a vendor to point you to it.

 - At the tent, decide how much you want to spend at the market.
 A staff member will then enter the amount of money you request and swipe your card.
 They will then ask you to enter your PIN.